GlobalBoost/ord-globalboost/docs/src/overview.md

 Ordinals is an open-source project, developed [on GitHub](https://github.com/ordinals/ord).
-The project consists of a BIP describing the ordinal scheme, an index that communicates with a Bitcoin Core node to track the location of all satoshis, a wallet that allows making ordinal-aware transactions, a block explorer for interactive exploration of the blockchain, functionality for inscribing satoshis with digital artifacts, and this manual.
+The project consists of a BIP describing the ordinal scheme, an index that communicates with a GlobalBoost Core node to track the location of all satoshis, a wallet that allows making ordinal-aware transactions, a block explorer for interactive exploration of the blockchain, functionality for inscribing satoshis with digital artifacts, and this manual.